syd-xo/CPP-7-day-challenge/Day1/README.md

 ### Day 1: Motivational Quote Generator

-**Goal:** To write a prgram that displays a random motivational quote each time it runs.
+**Goal:** To write a program that displays a random motivational quote each time it runs.
 The purpose of this project was to refresh my understanding of basic C++ syntax, practice using vectors, and learn how to generate random numbers for dynamic program output.

 ---

+### How to run
+// to be included here

+---

-### What I practiced in Day1
+### What I practised on Day 1
 1. **Program structure**
     - the `main()` function
     - the `#include` directives for libraries